Frequently Asked Questions About Mediations in Florida

 Are there advantages to using an attorney for my mediation?

 Attorney Boles has litigated family law cases exclusively and uses this knowledge and experience to draw on when conducting mediations.
 Having an attorney serve as a mediator provides the parties courtroom knowledge and insights into current trends and the manner in which Courts are viewing certain legal issues.
-This understanding can save all parties involved substantial in litigation.
+This understanding can save all parties involved substantially in litigation fees.

 Which types of cases are eligible for mediation?

-Nearly every family law matter is suitable for mediation, such as cases involving divorce, paternity, child custody, and child support are all able to work utilize the mediation process.
+Nearly every family law matter is suitable for mediation.
+Cases involving divorce, paternity, child custody, and child support are all able to work utilize the mediation process.